 It doesn’t make sense to heat rooms you are not using.
 Central heating is designed to heat your whole home.
 If you are just using a couple of rooms you are wasting a lot of energy and money by keeping the entire house warm.

 Electric fireplaces and portable fireplaces allow you put the heat where you actually need it.
 Flip on the electric fireplace and boost the warmth in a particular area up a few degrees saving money on your overall heating bill.
 An example of a portable electric fireplace is the Regal 22”.
+Here are some electric fireplace stove suggestions.
+They make great zone heaters because they are very portable, Just pick them up and move them – they are plug and play.

 Check the Efficiency of Your Home